avdheshcharjan/adhd-sentic-fyp/adhd-second-brain-models.md

 3. Blueprint is the base for everything else
 ```

-**For Claude Code**: Read all four files.
+**Reading order**: Read all four files.
 Use `blueprint.md` for overall architecture, `supplement.md` for HCI/ADHD design, and `models.md` (this file) for all AI model decisions, inference implementations, and classification code.